pkdone/practical-mongodb-aggregations-book/README.md

  * In the file `src/credits.md` increment the version number of the book
  * Via a terminal/shell/command-line, from the base folder of this GitHub repo:
-   - Run the following script which will rebuild the latest version of the book, copy it to the `/docs` directory, and add analytics tracking to each generated book HTML page: `./stage_book_for_publish.sh`
+   - Run the following script which will rebuild the latest version of the book, copy it to the `/docs` directory, and add analytics tracking and other metadata to each generated book HTML page: `./stage_book_for_publish.sh`
    - Using the appropriate GitHub commands, in the _main_ branch: Add changes, Commit changes, Push to main in GitHub

 &nbsp;(the published new version of the book is also accessible via: [pkdone.github.io/practical-mongodb-aggregations-book/](https://pkdone.github.io/practical-mongodb-aggregations-book))